ebcfr/retro/doc/retro.md

 returns a vector with faculty function at 1 to 20.

-The only string function in Retro is

-	>stringcompare("string1","string2")

-which returns 0, if the strings are equal, -1 if string1 is alphabetically prior to string2, and 1 else.

 	>time()

 returns a timer in seconds.
 It is useful for benchmarks etc.